-Undergraduate students with a GPA of 3.70 or higher at the time of graduation will receive an Honors diploma.
+Undergraduate students with a GPA of 3.70 or higher at the time of graduation will receive Honors recognition during the graduation ceremony and on the diploma.

 Plan of Study

 The Official Plan of Study is maintained by the student's academic advisor.
 It is initially produced once all transfer credit has been evaluated and applied to your degree program.
 The plan of study tracks your progress towards degree completion.
 It is in your best interest to review your Plan of Study on a regular basis and initiate periodic reviews of the plan with your advisor.
 When you near completion of your degree program, you will receive a degree audit that lists exactly what you need to complete your program of study.